silverstripe/silverstripe-linkfield/docs/en/linkable-migration.md

 **Versioned:** If you have `Versioned` `Linkable`, then the expectation is that you will also `Version` `LinkField`.
 If you have not `Versioned` `Linkable`, then the expectation is that you will **not** `Version` `LinkField`.

+**No support for internal links with query params (GET params):** Please be aware that Linkfield does not support internal links with query params (`?`) out of the box, and therefor the migration task will **remove** any query params that are present in the Linkable's `Anchor` field.

 ## Install Silvesrtripe Linkfield

 Install the Silverstripe Linkfield module: